L'Oréal S.A. (OR) Stock Analysis

 What does L'Oréal S.A. do?

-L'Oréal offers a dividend yield of 1.86% with a payout ratio of 61.2%, indicating the company returns a meaningful portion of earnings to shareholders while retaining capital for reinvestment and acquisitions.
-The payout ratio suggests room for dividend growth if earnings expand.
+Yes, L'Oréal pays a dividend with a yield of 1.95% and a payout ratio of 61%, indicating the company distributes a meaningful portion of earnings to shareholders while retaining capital for growth and acquisitions.
+The payout ratio suggests the dividend is sustainable based on current profitability.

 Research OR with AI in seconds